sacridini/Awesome-Geospatial/README.md

 * [S2P - Satellite Stereo Pipeline](https://github.com/cmla/s2p) - S2P is a Python library and command line tool that implements a stereo pipeline which produces elevation models from images taken by high resolution satellites.
 * [xcube](https://github.com/dcs4cop/xcube) - xcube is a Python package for generating and exploiting data cubes powered by xarray, dask, and zarr.
 * [rioxarray](https://github.com/corteva/rioxarray) - rasterio xarray extension.
+* [geemap](https://github.com/giswqs/geemap) - A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.

 ## Perl